 In this way, Krishna appears again and again to reclaim His long lost servants.
 And, as Sri Chaitanya Mahaprabhu, Krishna is also tasting His own sweetness.
 When He wants to distribute it to the devotees, the cause is His ecstatic potency [hladini-sakti].
 When Krishna combines with His potency as Sri Chaitanya Mahaprabhu, He becomes the Acarya.
 So Krishna says, acaryam mam vijaniyan, "Know that I am the Acarya."
 His Acarya Lila is His self-distribution, and thereby He is taking His lost servants home.
 His recruitment is to distribute knowledge about Himself and devotion for Himself, and then to take them home.

 In Vrindavan, Krishna is tasting rasa within His own circle, and in Navadvip, as Sri Gauranga with His group, He is tasting Himself and distributing that taste to others.
 His distribution and recruitment are one and the same.
 By distributing Himself He is drawing our hearts to Him, taking us home.
 The self-distribution of the Absolute is meant to draw us back home, back to Godhead, and in this way, the Lord is eternally engaged in His loving search for His lost servants.

-A. C. Bhaktivedanta Swami Prabhupada often said that writings about transcendental topics was the 'Big Mridangam' compared to the mridangam played at kirtans and harinaam chantings and in the service of Krishna.
+A. C. Bhaktivedanta Swami Prabhupada often said that writing about transcendental topics was the 'Big Mridangam' compared to the mridangam played at kirtans and harinaam chanting.

 We trust these writing will be as a 'Big Mridangam' for all our healers, and those seeking freedom from pain, whether bodily or financial.